Guneshwar24/Audio_Generation_emotion/README.md

 # Audio_Generation
-Generate new audio samples using GANs and Style Transfer Methods
+Generate new audio samples using GANs and using Autoencoder as baseline.

 # Dataset
 First, the dataset from CMU-MOSEI is present in "Dataset" in the same directory of this repository.
 It is cleaned as well as manipulated to fit into suitably.